-Africa will need to show the way despite the fact that it is not a major contributor to the global warming but on the contrary, is more affected by the changing and the already changed climate.
+Africa will need to show the way despite the fact that it is not a major contributor to global warming but on the contrary, is more affected by the changing and the already changing climate.

 Governments must lead into the shift to sustainable consumption and production as a way of reducing carbon emissions.
-The drive must include the private and public sectors, civil society and the academia if it is going to gain momentum.
+The drive must include the private and public sectors, civil society, and academia if it is going to gain momentum.

 On the other hand, moving from a linear to a circular economy is seen as a way to decouple economic growth from the use of resources and avoid unnecessary waste.
 This is a powerful tool to reduce emissions and combat climate change.

-From a political angle, African countries will need to internalise the bills associated with decades of delaying action on climate change.
-It is estimated that the “business as usual” scenario will cost Africa approximately two per cent of its GDP on an annual basis.
+From a political angle, African countries will need to internalize the bills associated with decades of delaying action on climate change.
+It is estimated that the “business as usual” scenario will cost Africa approximately two percent of its GDP on an annual basis.

-Africa’s hope lies on the coalitions of companies, governments and civil societies and citizens who can accelerate progress on issues such as stopping deforestation, cutting methane, ending fossil fuel use, more sustainable use and production and boosting the use of zero-emissions technologies such as transport solutions and renewable energies.
+Africa’s hope lies in the coalitions of companies, governments and civil societies, and citizens who can accelerate progress on issues such as stopping deforestation, cutting methane, ending fossil fuel use, more sustainable use and production, and boosting the use of zero-emissions technologies such as transport solutions and renewable energies.